findingdory12/stytra-analysis/README.md

 python preprocess.py /path/to/experiment --trials TRIAL
 ```
 The `--trials` parameter is optional.
 It specifies the number of experiments
-per trial that the analysis should consider aggregations over.
+per repeats that the analysis should consider aggregations over.
 If it is not
 specified, it will be automatically set to 3.
-The path to the experiment should be an absolute path,
+The path to the experiment should be an
-not a relative path.
+absolute path, not a relative path.
+If you are on a MacBook, you can just drag and drop the folder into terminal.

 To see more information, you can run:
 ```